fishab-awa/Sophos-Cloud-Security-Labs/README.md

 # Sophos-Cloud-Security-Labs
-This repository contains a series of hands-on labs focused on Sophos cloud security, demonstrating firewall configurations, web server protection, and vulnerability mitigation in a cloud environment.

 <h3>Overview</h3>

 This project consists of a series of labs designed to explore and configure cloud-based security features using Sophos XG Firewall.
 Each lab focuses on different aspects of cloud security, such as firewall rules, web server protection, and testing SQL injection vulnerabilities.